mdekstrand/cs533-web/glossary.md

     Not to be confused with {term}`Bayes' Theorem`, which is a fundamental building block of Bayesian inference but has many other uses as well.

 Bayes' Theorem
-    A theorem or identity in probability theory that allows us to reverse a conditional probability:
+    A theorem or identity in probability theory that allows us to reverse a {term}`conditional probability`:

     $$P(B|A) = \frac{P(A|B) P(B)}{P(A)}$$